Reading Hack Ambassadors

 The East London Writeidea Prize is a short story competition administered by the Writeidea Festival – East London’s FREE Reading Festival.
 The competition is aimed at writers who have never been published before.
 It is open to all ages from 16+.
 Stories must be a maximum of 3,000 words (no minimum).

-Prizes are: 1st Prize £300; four finalists £50 each and will be awarded at the Write Idea 2016 Festival
+Prizes are: 1st Prize £300; four finalists £50 each and will be awarded at the Writeidea Festival

-As a Reading Hacker Ambassador we would ask you to promote it.
+As a Reading Hack Ambassador we would ask you to promote it.
 You also have the opportunity to enter it!

 Teenage Book Groups